STATS-UOA/BIOSCI220/README.md

 ### Motivation

-+ Given a dataset what question might we want to answer.
-I will have two or three carefully chosen datasets for the students to explore.
-They will be asked to plot and carry out some basic EDA and articulate what "structure" in the data they want to investigate.
-Obviously I'll be leading them down some paths (i.e., OOOO look at these clusters/groups etc.) To try and avoid the confusion caused by R troubles I was envisaging using something similar to this RShiny dashboard I created to bridge the gaps between point-and-click (that they know) and R code (they may have only just come across) and mathsy stuff (many are scared of).
-Check out the modelling tab in the app for a brief demo!
++ *Given a dataset what question might we want to answer?* Given a dataset students will be asked to explore it and carry out some basic EDA; they will be expected to articulate what "structure" in the data they want to investigate.

-+ Given a question (e.g., Who grows the best pumpkins?) how might we investigate this and what tools we need to answer the questions.
-So given a vague question (about pumpkins say) this tries to build on a student's common knowledge to then introduce statistical terms and issues (e.g., variation, bias, noise etc.) As students are typically introduced to experimental design via textbook examples I built this virtual platform that lets students "collect" their own data.
-The idea being that students have a bit of fun and more of a connection to their data when we (re)introduce some of the statistical tools they can use for analysis.
++ *Given a question (e.g., Who grows the best pumpkins?) how might we investigate this and what tools we need to answer the questions?* So given a vague question (about pumpkins say) we will build on a student's common knowledge to then introduce statistical terms and issues (e.g., variation, bias, noise etc.)

 ### Weekly themes